 Enamored with All things Old Hollywood

-It wasn't until I met The Professor that I truly discovered the value of classic films.
+It was only recently that I truly discovered the value of classic films.
 Truth be told, I've always had a soft spot for anything historic or vintage, so my adoration of classic Hollywood movies isn't all that surprising.
 What has surprised me is my newfound appreciation for classic film actresses and the parts they played.
 And the more I learn about classic Hollywood actresses, the more I'm convinced they were the last true goddesses.

 Thinking back, I remember the first standout female performance that both captured my imagination and my heart.
 When I was ten, my grandmother took me to a local theater to see the 50th-anniversary re-release of Gone With the Wind.
 For ten-year-old me, Margaret Mitchell's larger-than-life novel paled in comparison to the larger-than-life performance of Vivien Leigh.
 A few years later when I read the novel for the first time, I realized just how much this actress embodied the character of Scarlett O'Hara, making her performance even more incredible.